JacksonBurns/MATLAB-Start-to-Finish/Practice-Problems/Week-5/Week-5-Answers.md

 **Notes:**\
-Rememeber that you cannot differentiate when defining the function numerically.
+Rememeber that you cannot differentiate numerical functions in MatLab using **diff**.
+(You will learn how to differentiate these functions in MATH350!)

 ## **Question 2**